 Penn became one of the leading proponents of Quakerism and was defiant about the threat of jail, not holding back on his criticism of religious and political orthodoxy to give a robust exposition of his religious ideals.

 “My prison shall be my grave before I will budge a jot: for I owe my conscience to no mortal man.”

 after being imprisoned in the Tower of London for expressing his ideas on religious freedoms (1668 )

 Without his families prestige, Penn may have suffered more stringent punishments.
-But, given the climate of hostility to Quakers, Penn made plans to leave for the new world in north America, where there was a reputation for greater religions tolerance.
+But, given the climate of hostility to Quakers, Penn made plans to leave for the new world in North America, where there was a reputation for greater religious tolerance.